obi1kenobi/cargo-semver-checks/README.md

 ### Does the crate I'm checking have to be published on crates.io?

+No, it does not have to be published anywhere.
+You'll just need to use a flag to help `cargo-semver-checks` locate the version to use as a baseline for semver-checking.

-When checking semver, `cargo-semver-checks` by default looks up the previous version of the crate on crates.io and uses it to generate the baseline against which it will compare the current version.
+By default, `cargo-semver-checks` uses crates.io to look up the previous version of the crate, which is used as the baseline for semver-checking the current version of the crate.

-`cargo-semver-checks` has flags specifying other ways to generate a baseline as well:
+The following flags can be used to explicitly specify a baseline instead:
 ```
 --baseline-version <X.Y.Z>
     Version from registry to lookup for a baseline